-- Use The Oakland School Finder an online, interactive tool to help families find and explore schools in their neighborhood and beyond.
+- Use Oakland School Finder, an online, interactive tool to help families find and explore schools in their neighborhood and beyond.

-- Tour the school(s) that interest you, and talk with the principal and teachers to get a feel for whether its a fit.
+- Tour the school(s) that interest you, and talk with the principal and teachers to get a feel for whether it’s a good fit.

 - Attend schools’ open houses.

-For charter school specific questions, call the EnrollOak.org Team at 510-454-9360.
+For charter school specific questions, call the Oakland Enrolls team at 510-454-9360.
 We have multilingual interpretation available and are open M-F, 9am-5pm.
-For in-person support visit any participating charter school.
+For in-person support, visit any participating charter school.